-The Bachelor of Science in Engineering degree is a four-year program approved by the Accreditation Board for Engineering and Technology, Inc. (formerly Engineers' Council for Professional Development, Inc.) requiring 200 quarter hours of course work.
+The Bachelor of Science in Engineering degree is a four-year program approved by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc. (formerly Engineers' Council for Professional Development, Inc.), requiring 200 quarter hours of course work.
 It is designed to prepare students for entry into the profession of engineering and to provide an adequate foundation for graduate studies in civil, electrical or mechanical areas.
 This degree also permits greater specialization in the major and modifies requirements in general studies.
 For specific requirements, see the Engineering section of this bulletin.